Virgin Media Three: Children's

 3e's children's strand 3Kids moved to be3 upon its launch.

 Entertainment

 Pat Kenny, former host of The Late Late Show, presented a chat show called Pat Kenny in the Round, which was axed after one series.
 Kenny also hosted the station's launch night special, Out with the Old – In with the U, on New Year's Day 2015.

 In July 2015, UTV Ireland began airing a weekly entertainment news bulletin with the station's weather presenter, Jenny Buckley, called The Pulse.
 The programme was sponsored by Diet Coke.
 The feature was extended into a weekly 30-minute magazine show in January 2016.
 As be3, Xposé moved over to the channel on Tuesday and Wednesday nights.

 Lifestyle

-Two of UTV's feature local programmes in Northern Ireland were adapted for viewers in the Republic.
-The long running travelogue series Lesser Spotted Ulster, presented by Joe Mahon, was rebranded to Lesser Spotted Journeys to focus on locations within the Republic of Ireland, additionally the agricultural programme Rare Breed was also adjusted to accommodate its audience in the Republic.
+UTV Ireland aired Republic of Ireland versions of two of UTV's local programmes in the North, including travel documentary series Lesser Spotted Journeys with Joe Mahon (a spin-off of Lesser Spotted Ulster), and agriculture programme Rare Breed.